ericbmerritt/blog/_posts/2012-09-02-proper-use-of-dialyzer.md

 run.
 Its common to have a 'Global' PLT file, either shipped with the Erlang distribution or in the users home directory.
 Using Global PLT files is a lot like using global state in your code.
 Its a practice that leads to subtle and hard to debug errors.

 Why is that?
 Well it has a lot to do with the fact that in the post Rebar world version numbers don't actually mean what they should they should.
-Huh, what does that have to do with Dialyzer?
+Huh? what does that have to do with Dialyzer?
 Give me a second and I will explain.
 A lot of folks out there have the dependencies in their `rebar.config` pointing to a branch or other mutable `ref` instead of a tag.
 This means that every time they do a `rebar get-deps` and pull down their deps (maybe after a clean) they have slightly different code under the same version number.
-That is, the version number is specified in the *.app or the *.app.src and that doesn't change but with ever new commit the *code* associated with that version number changes.
+That is, the version number is specified in the `*.app` or the `*.app.src` and that doesn't change but with every new commit the *code* associated with that version number changes.
 That pretty much eliminates the value of version numbers as useful identifiers.
 Unfortunately, Dialyzer and several other OTP tools rely on those version numbers.
 So lets take the case where you have a Global PLT file where you keep the cached information about OTP Applications.
 Internally, this file is organized by application and version.
 However, every single one of projects you are currently working on you work on (if you are depending on branches or head instead tags) are working on subtly different implicit versions for each dependency, all identified by an invalid explicit version that Dialyzer is using.

 You may go a long time without this causing you problems, but at some point Dialyzer is going to think your code is wrong based on what it knows about an App but that App is different from the one you have as a dependency and so the warning is invalid.
 You wont know that though and you will spend a ton of time trying to figure out what is wrong and eventually give up and ignore the warning in your mind or maybe even stop using Dialyzer.

 Fixing The Problem
 ------------------